alexpineda/titan-reactor/CREATING_PLUGINS.md

 // your plugin must return an object with keynames matching hook names that you want to listen to return {

-    // onGameReady fires when everything is loaded but before the first frame is run
+    // onSceneReady fires when everything is loaded but before the first frame is run
-    // the apis provided allow you to iterate players and units, modify replay position and speed and other things async onGameReady() {
+    // the apis provided allow you to iterate players and units, modify replay position and speed and other things async onSceneReady() {

     },